 Over the years, erosion and strong weather patterns have changed the shape of the beach and the bluffs, and this meant that the lighthouse had to be moved.
 Today the lighthouse sits 267 feet away from the bluff and is still functioning.

 HIT THE BEACH

 Close to town, perfect for kids, and nice cold water — what more could you want?
-Grab you floaties, fill up your cooler and get ready for some fun in the sun.
+Grab you floaties, fill up your cooler and get ready for some fun in the sun at Jetties Beach.
 With calm waters and crystal clean sand, it’s time to enjoy a well-deserved break and spend some time relaxing.

 On your way to the beach, I highly suggest picking up some sandwiches from a local eatery to make your day even better.
 Walk the beach, enjoy the scenery, and dip your toes in the lovely water at this fun and exciting beach.